srlhyo/levar-app/DEVSPEC.md

-# Decidir o que Levar — DEVSPEC
+# Decidir o que EasyTrip — DEVSPEC

 ## Objective
 A progressive web app (PWA) to catalog items and decide what to take when moving between homes.